How to Apply Diaper Rash Cream the Right Way: Step-by-Step Guide

 Once you’ve patted the area dry, let the skin air dry for a few minutes before applying diaper rash cream.

 After you cleanse with warm water and fragrance-free wipes, check that the clean skin feels cool and dry.
-Use a gentle pat with a soft cloth, then allow area to air dry fully so moisture retention doesn’t build up.
+Use a gentle pat with a soft cloth, then allow the area to air dry fully so moisture does not build up.

 Pay close attention to skin folds and creases, where dampness lingers and irritation starts.
 This brief pause helps you apply diaper cream to skin that’s ready, calm, and less vulnerable.